pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 * Followup with authors and reviewers to ensure:
     * that the package was properly added [pyOpenSci website](https://www.pyopensci.org/python-packages/) and
     * reviewers and maintainers are listed on the [contributors page](https://www.pyopensci.org/contributors/)
+* If the package is approved by JOSS, be sure that the issue is tagged with `7/JOSS-approved` and the archive / doi information is updated before closing the issue.

 Congratulations, you have completed a review for pyOpenSci!